jrysztv/bias-variance-explorator/README.md

 # Bias-Variance Explorator

 This project is a class project for Data Analysis 3 taught by Gábor Békés at CEU Vienna.
 The goal of this project is to explore the bias-variance tradeoff in machine learning models.
+To see the code in action, visit https://bias-variance-explorator.streamlit.app/

 ## Installation